 - Do not use chimney connector as a chimney.
 It is intended only as a connection device. - Each connector section must be oriented with the male (crimped) end pointing toward the stove.
-See fig. 3. - Secure all connector joints with three sheet metal screws. - For the best performance, the chimney connector should be as short and direct as possible, including no more than two 90° elbows. - The maximum vertical run of single wall stovepipe should not exceed 10 ft.
+See fig. 3. - Secure all connector joints with three sheet metal screws.
+The connection to the stove flue collar uses the two M6x 16 mm self-tapping screws provided. - For the best performance, the chimney connector should be as short and direct as possible, including no more than two 90° elbows. - The maximum vertical run of single wall stovepipe should not exceed 10 ft.
 (305 cm). - The maximum horizontal run should not exceed 3 ft.
 (92 cm) with a 1/4" rise per foot.
-Under no circumstance should horizontal pipe be allowed to slant down toward the chimney. - No part of the chimney connector may pass through an attic or roof space, closet or other concealed space, or through a floor or ceiling.
-All sections of the chimney connectors must be accessible for cleaning.
-Where passage through a wall or partition of combustible construction is desired, the installation must conform with NFPA 211 or CAN/CSA-B365, and is also addressed in this manual. - Do not connect this stove to a chimney flue serving another appliance.
+Under no circumstance should horizontal pipe be installed slanting down toward the chimney.